-The focus for our next accessibility audit is Joules.com.
+The focus for our next accessibility audit is Joules.com(this will open in a new window).
 Joules is a UK based premium lifestyle brand which sells its own branded clothing, accessories and homeware.
-On their site they provide an accessibility statement listing their commitment to achieving Level AA compliance for the Web Content Accessibility Guidelines 2.0.
+On their site they provide an accessibility statement listing their commitment to achieving Level AA compliance for the Web Content Accessibility Guidelines 2.0(this will open in a new window).
 As such, we had high expectations and were eager to see how the site performed from the perspective of a user relying on keyboard and screen reader access.

 Today’s task: Looking for a pair of stylish wellies for the bad January weather.

 Beginning on the homepage, I am happy to say that the site comes equipped with ‘skip to’ links which is brilliant as they allow keyboard users to jump navigational elements.
 However, they were not visible when the tab focus was on them meaning sighted keyboard users may not be fully aware of their presence to take advantage of them.
 This unfortunately would be a fail under WCAG 2.0.

 Moving on we found other issues including the country/currency selector not receiving focus and being unable to open the mega menu (containing ‘women’, ‘men’, ‘girls’, ‘boys’ etc.) which would majorly inhibit many disabled users on the home page.
 To overcome this, they may use the search function so we will continue the review using that.

 The category page has correctly implemented headings, a helpful accessibility element aiding user’s orientation around a page.

 There are a few issues when trying to refine the search however; the filter element does not receive focus and it cannot be accessed by the keyboard alone.
 When in the filter, and using the screen reader, it would be useful for it to be announced when certain options have been successfully selected.